 The Study was Precise and Detailed

-The study, conducted by the University of Cambridge’s Division of Biological Anthropology and published in the journal PLOS ONE, analyzed a group of 542 long distance runners (439 men and 103 women) who took part in the Robin Hood half marathon in Nottingham, England, and they found that the best performing athletes were likely exposed to higher levels of prenatal testosterone in their mother’s blood.
+The study, conducted by the University of Cambridge’s Division of Biological Anthropology and published in the journal PLOS ONE, analyzed a group of 542 long-distance runners (439 men and 103 women) who took part in the Robin Hood half marathon in Nottingham, England.
+They found that the best performing athletes were likely exposed to higher levels of prenatal testosterone in their mother’s blood.
 Participants ranged between the ages of 19 and 35 and were all white (Caucasian).

-The half marathon, they say, was chosen for its appropriateness to pre-agricultural, hunter-associated running and reflects endurance running ability.
+The half marathon, they say, was chosen for its appropriateness to pre-agricultural, hunter-associated running and reflected endurance running ability.
 All competitors wore small electronic chips to guarantee accurate race timings.
-Prenatal testosterone exposure, which “androgenized” the fetus, is also associated with traits such as stronger sex drive, higher sperm count and better cardiovascular efficiency in men.
+Prenatal testosterone exposure, which “androgenized” the fetus, is also associated with traits such as stronger sex drive, higher sperm count, and better cardiovascular efficiency in men.